Russian court slaps Google and Meta with heavy fines - ExBulletin

 Russian court slaps Google and Meta with heavy fines

-Moscow A Moscow court fined Google nearly $ 100 million on Friday and failed to remove content prohibited by local law as Russia tried to put more pressure on technology giants on Facebook.
-Fined $ 27 million to its parent company, Meta.
+Moscow: Moscow’s court fines Google nearly $ 100 million ($ 138 million) as Russia seeks to increase pressure on tech giants, and Facebook’s parent company Meta is in local law He was fined $ 27 million for not removing the banned content. ..

-The Tagansky District Court ruled that Google repeatedly failed to remove the banned content and ordered the company to pay a fine of about 7.2 billion rubles (about $ 98.4 million).
+On Friday (local time), the Tagansky District Court ruled that Google had repeatedly failed to remove the banned content and ordered the company to pay a fine of approximately 7.2 billion rubles (approximately US $ 98.4 million).

+A Russian court has fined Meta $ 27 million for not removing content prohibited by local law.
+Credit: AP

 Google said it would investigate court documents before deciding on the next step.

-Later Friday, the court fined Meta 1.9 billion rubles ($ 27.2 million) for failing to remove the banned content.
+Later Friday, the court fined Meta 1.9 billion rubles (US $ 27.2 million) for failing to remove the banned content.

 Russian authorities are steadily increasing pressure on social media platforms for failing to remove content related to substance abuse, weapons and explosives.
 Earlier this year, authorities criticized tech companies for not removing announcements about unlicensed protests in support of imprisoned Kremlin critic Alexei Navalny.